Estate Planning

 It protects persons right to refuse medical treatment or request medical treatment in the event they aren’t able to make healthcare decisions on their own.

-HIPPA Authorization Form: (Health Insurance Portability and Accountability Act)
+• HIPPA Authorization Form (Health Insurance Portability & Accountability Act)

 The HIPPA authorization form outlines exactly who can speak on your behalf to medical personnel about your medical care, condition, and treatment.
 The doctor or health care provider will not speak to anyone on the phone or provide medical updates about your condition if they are not specifically named in the HIPPA Authorization Form.